apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO Drum23 simplify amp envelop, keep duration, and enventually another parameter to morph between different shapes...
+- TODO timeline samples arranger... / and bunch of effect on top of it like granular...

 - TODO generic drum, either like electribe ER-1 or other way to switch between multiple kind of engine